laravel/docs/collections.md

 <a name="method-max"></a>
 #### `max()` {#collection-method}

-The `max` method return the maximum value of a given key:
+The `max` method returns the maximum value of a given key:

     $max = collect([['foo' => 10], ['foo' => 20]])->max('foo');